 As a health coach, the number one excuse I hear when it comes to eating healthy is the cost of healthy alternatives.
-While I don’t believe that to be a valid excuse (especially as your doctor bills will pile up later down the road if you don’t take care of your health now), I do always want people to have access to affordable options, in order to stock up on healthy staples in their pantries.
+While I don’t believe that to be a valid excuse (especially as your doctor bills will pile up later down the road if you don’t take care of your health now), I do always want people to have access to affordable options, in order to stock up on healthy ingredients in their pantries.

 Eating fresh produce, and finding healthy alternatives for processed foods and refined grains and sugars may actually be cheaper than you think.
 Harvard conducted a study on this exact issue and found that when you choose to purchase healthy food over unhealthy food, you are only paying $1.50 more per day, per month.
 I can also guarantee that paying the extra $1.50 a day will pay off when you aren’t paying for meds and doctor visits.